The Bible says in Isaiah 39:8, Then said

 Prepare

 ye the way of the Lord.
-The Lord is
+The Lord is the Lord Jesus Christ.
+John said, Get prepared

-Lord.
-The way to become prepared to meet the Lord is to have a change
+for the coming of the Lord.
+The way to become prepared to meet the Lord is

-of mind about the way that you are going in life, and to be determined to
+to have a change of mind about the way that you are going in life, and to be

-the baptism of repentance for the remission of sins.
+and preach the baptism of repentance for the remission of sins.

 The phrase for the remission of sins

-that person was baptized.
-Notice what John the Baptist said in Luke 3:7-8, Then said he to the multitude that came forth to be
+repentance that person was baptized.
+Notice what John the Baptist said in Luke

-baptized of him, O generation of vipers, who hath warned you to flee from the
+came forth to be baptized of him, O generation of vipers, who hath warned you

-wrath to come?
-Bring forth therefore fruits worthy of repentance, and begin not
+to flee from the wrath to come?
+Bring forth therefore fruits worthy of

-to say within yourselves, We have Abraham to our
+repentance, and begin not to say within yourselves, We

-father: for I say unto you, That God is able of these stones to raise up
+have Abraham to our father: for I say unto you, That God is able of these

-they brought forth fruits worthy of
+John would not baptize anyone until they brought forth fruits

-so many unsaved people as members of churches today.
+have so many unsaved people as members of churches today.
 People should have a

-definite conversion experience before being baptized.
+definite conversion experience through faith in Jesus before being baptized.

 The Bible says in Isaiah 40:4, Every valley